Pelosi to step down from U.S. House leadership, passing to a new generation | Politics

 Nancy Pelosi, the trailblazing Democrat who as the first woman U.S. House of Representatives speaker shepherded landmark legislation and led two impeachments, said on Thursday she will give up her leadership role a day after Republicans secured control of the chamber.
 Pelosi's allies quickly rallied around Representative Hakeem Jeffries as her likely successor as the top House Democrat while Republicans prepared to install a speaker from their party who is expected to impede President Joe Biden's legislative agenda.
 Her replacement will have to unite fractious House Democrats torn between centrists and an increasingly vocal left flank.

+"It's pretty much general agreement about who the next leaders will be.
+I know all of them, they'll do a good job," Representative Bennie Thompson told reporters.
 The current No. 3 House Democrat, James Clyburn, 82, will likely stay on in an advisory role, several Democrats said.
-Pelosi was first elected to the House in a 1987 special election and steadily moved up the ranks.
-She first served as speaker from 2007-2011, when Republicans won back control.
-She again became speaker again in 2019 when Democrats rode a wave of opposition to Trump to win control of the House and was re-elected as speaker in November 2021.

-(Additional reporting by Richard Cowan, Makini Brice and Susan Heavey; writing by Andy Sullivan; Editing by Will Dunham, Scott Malone, Mark Heinrich and Cynthia Osterman)
+(Additional reporting by Richard Cowan, Moira Warburton, Makini Brice and Susan Heavey; writing by Andy Sullivan; Editing by Will Dunham, Scott Malone and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)